-For aspiring undergraduates of any age who have been directly impacted by the criminal justice system — or those aspiring to careers in advocacy, community building or social justice — the microcollege will enroll students fulltime in an academic program culminating in an associate’s degree from Bard College.
+For New Yorkers of any age who have been directly impacted by the criminal justice system — or those aspiring to careers in advocacy, community building or social justice — the Microcollege enrolls students in a full-time academic program culminating in an associate’s degree from Bard College.

 A partnership among JustLeadershipUSA, College & Community Fellowship, and the Bard Prison Initiative, this Bard Microcollege culminates years of cooperation between three organizations insisting that education and community-based advocacy always be at the core of criminal justice reform.

-Based at the Countee Cullen branch of the New York Public Library on 136th St. in the cultural heart of Harlem, the Bard Microcollege for Just Community Leadership will engage students in a curriculum focused on providing the advocates and community leaders of tomorrow with a broad education that is classical and contemporary, artistic and practical, expansive and proximate.
+Based at the Countee Cullen branch of the New York Public Library on 136th St. in the cultural heart of Harlem, the Bard Microcollege for Just Community Leadership engages students in a curriculum focused on providing the advocates and community leaders of tomorrow with a broad education that is classical and contemporary, artistic and practical, global and local.